dailytutorfor.you

 3. Trust the Process

-TDD might feel slow at first, but bugs prevented during development are cheaper than bugs in production.
+TDD may feel slow at first, but bugs prevented during development are cheaper than bugs in production.

 4. Regular Checkpoints